-There is a remarkable amount of detail in the final part of this long entry for the 9th September.
-I had intended posting the three sections more quickly in succession but it has been challenging to get some of the translation in this piece to read well in English – and with the nuances in meaning as they should be – I hope they are as Józef intended.
+There is a remarkable amount of detail in the very long entry for the 9th September.
+Below is just a small extract from the latter part of that day.
+It has been challenging to get some of the translation in this piece to read well in English – and with the nuances in meaning as they should be – so I hope they are as Józef intended.

-As the day progressed the unit continued their journey slightly south east to Pacanów but their overall direction was still north east, approximately along the route of what is now the main road from Kraków to Sandomierz. …
+Although this next portion of the journey took them slightly south, their overall direction that day was still north east, approximately along the route of what is now the main road from Kraków to Sandomierz…

-A couple of times the squadron pushed us strongly through the tangle of carts, at other times they waited patiently until everything moved.
+A couple of times the squadron pushed us strongly through the tangle of carts whilst at other times they waited patiently until everything moved.
 And so it was all the way to Pacanów.

 The most senior commanding officer of our supply column was Sergeant Major Mazański who was in charge of provisions.
 After him it was me and then a corporal from the kitchen who was from Wełnowiec.